esciencecenter-digital-skills/Natural-language-processing/episodes/03-LargeLanguageModels.md

 # Followup instruction
 followup2 = "Translate the answer to Dutch" input_messages = [HumanMessage(followup2)]
-output = app.invoke({"messages": input_messages}, config)
+output = graph.invoke({"messages": input_messages}, config)

 # print the last output
 output["messages"][-1].pretty_print()
 ```

 ## Retrieval Augmented Generation - Build a RAG
-A chatbot tends to give quite generalised answers.
+A chatbot tends to give quite generic answers.
 A more specific chatbot can be made by building a Retrieval Augmented Generation agent.
 This is an information that you yourself provide with a knowledge base: a large number of documents.
 When prompted with a questions, the agent first retrieves relevant sections of the data that is in the knowledge base, and then generates and answer based on that data.
 In this way you can build an agent with very specific knowledge.

 The simplest form of a rag consists of two parts, a retriever and a generator.
 The retriever part will collect data from the provided data, so first a knowledge base has to be created for the retriever.